Children’s Books about Being Yourself

 Read Time: min

-A great way to incorporate social emotional learning into your classroom is through children's books.
-Read alouds are a regular routine in your classroom and so many books highlight social-emotional themes.
-One SEL standard focuses on a student recognizing their own personal qualities.
-The following seven children's books on being yourself are the perfect way to address this standard.
+A great way to incorporate social-emotional learning into your classroom is through children's books.
+Read alouds are likely part of your routine, and so many books highlight social-emotional themes.
+One SEL standard focuses on a student recognizing their personal qualities.
+The following six children's books on being yourself are the perfect way to address this standard.

 Spaghetti in a Hot Dog Bun

-The story of how Lucy handles a classmate who makes fun of her hair, her lunch, and anything else he can think of.
+Spaghetti in a Hot Dog Bun is about how Lucy handles a classmate who makes fun of her hair, lunch, and anything else he can think of.
 Lucy uses the lessons her grandfather taught her to do the right thing and be proud of who she is.

 Activity Ideas

-• Make an anchor chart with the ways we are all the same and different.
+Make an anchor chart with how we are all the same and different.

-• Identify what makes what Ralph is doing bullying or mean vs playful teasing.
+Identify why what Ralph is doing is bullying, mean, or playful teasing.

 What I Like About Me

-This book is great for younger students.
+This book is excellent for younger students.
 It celebrates all the ways we are different and why that is okay.
-Children in the book are proud of their features that might make them the target for mean comments.
+Children in the book are proud of their features, which might make them the target for mean comments.

 Activity Ideas

-• You can do a survey of all our different features.
-For example curly, straight and wavy hair.
+You can survey all our different features.
+For example, curly, straight, and wavy hair.
 Different color eyes or freckles.

 Stand Tall, Molly Lou Melon